-"There must be something more. . . . "
+The Awakening Stage "There must be something more...."

 Have you ever been up late watching TV and felt drawn to the refrigerator?
-You open the door and stare absently inside while all the cold rushes at your feet.
-You don't know what will satisfy, but finally you pick out something to eat.
+You open the door and stare absently inside while the cold rushes at your feet.
+You don't know what will be satisfying, but finally pick out something to eat.
 In a few minutes you are back in the kitchen to get something to drink, thinking that was what you wanted all along.
 At last you are full-too full-and realize you weren't really hungry or thirsty after all.

 The first stage in the journey of spiritual growth is something like that.
-But instead of a hunger of the senses, it is a hunger of the heart.
+But instead of the hunger being physical, it is a hunger of the heart.
 Many people ignore this crucial moment of awakening because they don't understand what is happening to them.
-This stage can be both distressing and depressing because no matter what we do, our life just isn't what we once thought it was meant to be.
-Confusion, unrest, dissatisfaction-these three are the most common feelings at this time.
+It is a stage that can be both distressing and depressing because no matter what we do, our life just isn't what we once thought it was meant to be.
+Confusion.
+Unrest.
+Dissatisfaction.
+These are but three of the most common feelings at this time.

 John, a family man with a comfortable home and a good job in sales, reflected this stage.
 Although he had a number of reasons to feel fulfilled, he was unhappy with everything about his life.
 His work no longer challenged him.
-He ate and drank too much and found himself smoking one cigarette after another.
+He was eating and drinking too much and found himself lighting one cigarette with another.
 At home, such trivial matters as the slam of a door or a bike left in the driveway caused him to blow up.
-In John's daydreams he imagined himself escaping to California where he could begin a new life, and this time get it right.
+In John's daydreams he imagined himself escaping to California where he could begin a new life-and this time get it right.

-Although John didn't know it yet, he longed for something much more satisfying than the comfortable lifestyle he had worked so hard to attain.
-He yearned for a deeper relationship with God, yearned for the spiritual dimension that would give meaning not just to his work or home life but to his entire life.
+Although John didn't know it yet, he was longing for something much more satisfying than the comfortable lifestyle he had worked so hard to attain.
+He was yearning for a deeper relationship with God; yearning for the spiritual dimension that would give meaning not just to his work or home life but to his entire life.

 As I got to know John better, I found that he really did love his wife and children and enjoyed his job.
 Looking at the individual parts of his life, he couldn't see anything seriously wrong.
 Yet in his heart John recognized that something critical was missing.
-What he had ignored was the call to bring all the aspects of his life into focus around God.
+What he had been ignoring was the call to bring all the aspects of his life into focus around God.

 For a moment let's consider what we mean by God.
-We know that God is our Creator (Genesis 1), that God is love (1 John 4:8), and that God is the One who loves us enough to send Jesus to save us from our sins (John 3:16).
-Unfortunately, however, these images are difficult to picture.
-For those who find God abstract and God's presence difficult to image, I suggest thinking of God as did Abba Dorotheus, a spiritual director at the beginning of the seventh century.
+We know that God is our Creator (Genesis 1); God is love (1 John 4:8); God is the one who loves us enough to send Jesus to save us from our sins (John 3:16).
+Unfortunately, these images are difficult to picture.
+For those who find God abstract and God's presence difficult to imagine, I suggest thinking of God as did Abba Dorotheus, a spiritual director at the beginning of the seventh century.
 This is what he said to his students:

-Imagine a circle with its centre and radii or rays going out form this centre.
+Imagine a circle with its centre and radii or rays going out from this centre.
 The further these radii are from the centre the more widely are they dispersed and separated from one another. . . .
-Suppose now that this circle is the world, the very centre of the circle, God, and the lines (radii) going from the centre to the circumference or from the circumference to the centre are the paths of [people's] lives.
+Suppose now that this circle is the world, the very centre of the circle, God, and the lines (radii) going from the centre to the circumference or from the circumference to the center are the paths of [people's] lives.